polystat/awesome-bugs/README.md

 ```

 Temporarily (until we have powerful enough Java/C++/Python to EO translators) we
 keep EO code snippets in the YAML files too.
+They are excluded from the testing
+process when, for example, Java code is being tested with Java-specific static
+analyzers.
+They only are used when Polystat is being tested.

 Both `bad` and `good` sections are mandatory.
 Intuitively, the `bad` section
 contains a program with a bug, while the `good` one has a similar program